“The ease of your entry into the music profession will largely depend on the doors you open while you’re a student.”

 4. Fill Many Niches

 They might organize concert series, let’s say, provide recording services, direct choirs, teach, contract, or publish.
-Take care during your education that you gain know-how in diverse career niches.
+Take care during your education that you gain know-how in diverse music career niches.

 “To find your place in the music world, there are two images that will need your attention: your self-image and your professional image.”
 TMW p.
 305).

 Fortify your self-image by practicing efficiently, setting attainable goals, living a balanced life, and getting feedback on your progress.

 To boost your reputation among your colleagues and teachers, abide by professional standards of conduct – be punctual, prepared, and courteous; be easy to reach and quick to respond to messages.
 Also build and polish your Web presence.

 At the same time, do what you can to help your peers succeed, as opposed to competing against them, and then you’ll all rise together.

 © 2011 Gerald Klickstein